 Even if your VPN connection drops for a minute, your computer will begin transmitting data via an unsecured connection.
 The switch happens so quickly; you won’t notice it happened.

-A ton of information travels between your device and servers in a fraction of second.
+A ton of information travels between your device and servers in a fraction of a second.
 You won’t even know your data has fallen into the wrong hands until it’s too late.

 2. Public WiFi is Hacked Easily and Often